Parenting Safe Children

 - Sexual touching between children when the sexual behavior is too advanced for their age, there is a 3-4 year age difference or coercion is involved

-- Sexual assault includes both touching of genitals and non-touching (looking, showing, and exposing genitals, as well as viewing, creating, possessing or distributing child sexual abuse imagery, ) to meet the perpetrators sexual interests.
+- Sexual abuse and assault includes both touching of genitals and non-touching (looking, showing, and exposing genitals, as well as viewing, creating, possessing or distributing child sexual abuse imagery, ) to meet the perpetrators sexual interests.

 - Child sexual assault is typically not a one-time act, rather a lengthy process—known as grooming—in which an older youth or adult gains the trust of the family, community and child to lure the child into sexual activity.